-Addo Elephant National Park in South Africa’s Eastern Cape was established in 1931 to save the area’s last 11 elephants from extinction.
-It is now home to more than 350 African elephants.
+Addo Elephant National Park in South Africa’s Eastern Cape was established in 1931 to save the area’s last 11 elephants from extinction and it is now home to more than 350 African elephants.
 Watching elephants in Addo Elephant National Park is an iconic African experience, like tracking wild cats in Tanzania or gorilla trekking in Uganda.

 We visited the park as part of the Garden Route itinerary and spent two days exploring the park independently.
 Addo is very well set up for a self-drive safari.
 The main entrance and the two looped roads are sealed and the smaller tracks are gravelled.
 You can easily explore the park in a 2WD vehicle.